v-cakoll/docs.it-it/docs/framework/unmanaged-api/strong-naming/strongnamegetblobfromimage-function.md

 #### <a name="parameters"></a>Parametri
  `pbBase`
- [in] L'indirizzo di memoria del manifesto dell'assembly mappato.
+ [in] L'indirizzo di memoria del manifesto dell'assembly mappata.

  `dwLength`
  [in] Le dimensioni, in byte, dell'immagine in `pbBase`.